PickPro/new-repo/README.md

 # Multi-Agent-AI-App
-Multi AI Agents System building from Scratch in python without any dependency of frameworks! 🤖 This Python-based app leverages OpenAI's GPT-4o model with a simple Streamlit web interface to tackle specialized tasks to create agentic systems without using orchestration frameworks like Crew AI or LangGraph. 🎉
+Multi-Agents AI System building from Scratch in python without any dependency of frameworks! 🤖 This Python-based app leverages OpenAI's GPT-4o model with a simple Streamlit web interface to tackle specialized tasks to create agentic systems without using orchestration frameworks like Crew AI or LangGraph. 🎉

 ![ Multi Agent AI App](logo.png)